HED69/terminal-google-shell/README.md

 Once the repository is installed, it will not be necessary to reinstall it, but it will be executed every time you want to use it.

+I am working on a new version of the script that will create a vnc server to use

 # INSTALLATION

 git clone https://github.com/HED69/terminal-google-shell